TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 Configure DDEV
 ==============

-For the master branch ddev v1.16.5 or later is suggested to have the correct setup included.
+For the master branch DDEV v1.16.5 or later is suggested to have the correct setup included.

 ::